ChristDave/leetCode/README.md

 ### 2 - Two Sums
 **level: Medium** <br> <br>
 ```
-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target. <br>
+Given an array of integers nums and an integer target,
+return indices of the two numbers such that they add up to target.

-You may assume that each input would have exactly one solution, and you may not use the same element twice. <br>
+You may assume that each input would have exactly one solution,
+and you may not use the same element twice.

-You can return the answer in any order. <br> <br>
+You can return the answer in any order.

 Example 1: